Quiver (mathematics)

 In mathematics, especially representation theory, a quiver is another name for a multidigraph; that is, a directed graph where loops and multiple arrows between two vertices are allowed.
 Quivers are commonly used in representation theory: a representation V of a quiver assigns a vector space V(x) to each vertex x of the quiver and a linear map V(a) to each arrow a.

-In category theory, a quiver can be understood to be the underlying structure of a category, but without composition or a designation of identity morphisms.
-That is, there is a forgetful functor from Cat (the category of categories) to Quiv (the category of multidigraphs).
+In category theory, a quiver can be understood to be the underlying structure of a small category, but without composition or a designation of identity morphisms.
+That is, there is a forgetful functor from Cat (the category of small categories) to Quiv (the category of multidigraphs).
 Its left adjoint is a free functor which, from a quiver, makes the corresponding free category.